24gyanvi/Zayka-Dilli-Ka/README.md

 ## Implementation
 * Ranking System: This system basically works on the dining rating and dining rating count, so as to get an unbiased ranking for restaurants.
 Consider an example of restaurant A and B, which have dining rating 5 and 4.9 with dining rating count as 5 and 50 respectively.
 So if we consider only rating then restaurant A would be ranked first while restaurant B is better, so therefore accomodating both the dining rating and dining rating count helps us overcome this problem.
 We have done this task using the formula given in [Ranking Generator](https://github.com/24gyanvi/Zayka-Dilli-Ka/blob/main/models/Ranking_generator.ipynb)
 * Recommendation Engine: This system recommends restaurants on the basis of their locality, cuisines, famous food items, their ambience and their ctegory.
 This is done using `bag of words` and `cosine similarity`.
+It basically calculates the similarity score between two restaurants.

 ## Future Scope
 * To sort the recommendations list on the basis of rating/pricing for 2/ distance.